Skip to Main Content

 1. Decide which of the schools you are interested in and would like more information from.

 2. Fill out the Direct Admit Form, found on this website, which lets the colleges know of your interest in their offer.
 This DOES NOT commit you to going, just lets them communicate with you.
-Here is a video that walks you through the process.
+Here are some videos that walk you through the process.

 3. Explore the UW universities to find which one(s) might be the best fit for you.